How statistics are calculated

 System Requirements for AEM

 Adobe Experience Manager (AEM) runs on Microsoft Windows Server 2012 R2 and Red Hat Linux 7 and 6 operating systems.
-It needs Java Development Kit Oracle SE 11 JRE 11.x or Oracle SE 8 JRE 1.8.x and the recommended browser for web browsing is Google Chrome.
-The installation directory needs to have at least 5 GB of free disk space and at least 2 GB of memory (additional 15 GB of temporary space is for AEM Forms add-on package).
-These specifications ensure that AEM run smoothly and efficiently on your system.
+It needs Java Development Kit Oracle SE 11 JRE 11.x or Oracle SE 8 JRE 1.8.x, and the recommended browser for web browsing is Google Chrome.
+The installation directory needs to have at least 5 GB of free disk space and at least 2 GB of memory (with an additional 15 GB of temporary space for the AEM Forms add-on package).
+These specifications, along with its core components, ensure that AEM runs smoothly and efficiently on your system.

 Architecture of AEM